ToposInstitute/RelationalThinking-Book/chp6-dpo.md

 Let us begin!

-Given a pattern (a graph), and its replacement, our mission is to "find" the pattern in any host graph and "replace" it in a good way -- first by hand and then in computers.
+Given a pattern (a graph), and its replacement, our mission is to "find" the pattern in any host graph and "replace" it in a good way -- first by hand and then in computers! [^1].

 ## 6.2.
 Specs for "find and replace"